Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Connect-To-QuickBooks-Online.md

 If you use vendor records, you can export as Vendor Bills, Checks, or Journal Entries.
 If you use employee records, you can export as Checks or Journal Entries (if exporting against a liability account).

-**Additional Options for Streamlined Setup:**
-1. Automatic Vendor Creation: Enable “Automatically Create Entities” in your connection settings to automatically generate Vendor or Employee records upon export for submitters that don’t already exist in QBO.
-2. Employee Setup Considerations: If setting up submitters as Employees, ensure you activate QuickBooks Online Payroll.
-This will grant access to the Employee Profile tab to input employee email addresses.

 # Step 2: Connect Expensify and QuickBooks Online
-1. Click Settings near the bottom of the left-hand menu.
+1. Click **Settings** near the bottom of the left-hand menu.
 2. Navigate to Workspaces > Groups > [workspace Name] > Connections.
 3. Click on **Connect to QuickBooks Online**.
 4. Click the **Create a New QuickBooks Online Connection** button.
 5. Enter your QuickBooks Online Administrator’s login information and choose the QuickBooks Online Company File you want to connect to Expensify (you can connect one Company File per Workspace).
-Then click **Authorize**.
+6. Then click **Authorize**.
-6. Enter your QuickBooks Online Administrator’s login information and choose the QuickBooks Online Company File you want to connect to Expensify (you can connect one Company File per Workspace):
 7. You will be redirected back to Expensify and the connection will import some initial settings from QuickBooks Online to Expensify.
 8. Once the sync is complete, the configuration window for QuickBooks Online will open automatically so you can configure your export, import, and advanced settings.
 9. Click the **Save** button when you’re done configuring to finalize the connection.